msi-ru-cs/CPS847/README.md

 1. Create Slack Team (i.e., workspace) for your lab group
 2. Create GitHub repo for your group
-3. [5%] Add ZenHub shell to your GitHub repo [ROD]
+3. [5%] Add ZenHub shell to your GitHub repo
-4. [5%] Integrate ZenHub notifications into Slack and create #zenhub slack channel for the notifications [ROD]
+4. [5%] Integrate ZenHub notifications into Slack and create #zenhub slack channel for the notifications
 5. [5%] Integrate GitHub notifications into Slack and create #github slack channel for the notifications
-6. [5%] Create two Epics with two issues/requirements in each in ZenHub [ROD]
+6. [5%] Create two Epics with two issues/requirements in each in ZenHub
 7. [5%] Add estimates to each issue (select estimate values at random)
 8. [5%] Create:
       a) “Sprint 1” starting on Jan 27, 2020, and ending on Feb 9, 2020, and